Connect with others who understand.

 1. Pulmonary Arteries Are the Only Arteries in the Body That Carry Oxygen-Poor Blood

-Whereas most arteries are responsible for delivering oxygen-rich blood to different parts of your body, you also have some very special arteries — pulmonary arteries.
-Pulmonary arteries are unique because they’re the only arteries to carry deoxygenated (oxygen-poor) blood — rather than oxygenated (oxygen-rich) blood — throughout your body.
-In fact, these arteries are responsible for ensuring that your blood is full of oxygen to deliver to organs throughout the body.
+Most arteries are responsible for delivering oxygen-rich blood to different parts of your body.
+The pulmonary arteries are unique because they’re the only arteries to carry deoxygenated (oxygen-poor) blood — rather than oxygenated (oxygen-rich) blood — throughout your body.
+In fact, these arteries are responsible for ensuring your blood is full of oxygen to deliver to organs throughout the body.

 Pulmonary arteries carry deoxygenated blood from your heart to your lungs where it’s refilled with more oxygen.
 From there, your pulmonary veins carry the oxygenated blood back to your heart to be pumped to other parts of your body.
 (Adobe Stock)

-These arteries make up a part of the pulmonary circuit, a system in your body responsible for moving blood back and forth between your heart and your lungs to refill it with oxygen.
+These arteries make up a part of the pulmonary circuit, a system in your body responsible for moving blood back and forth between your heart and your lungs to refill blood with oxygen.
 Your pulmonary circuit consists of a pulmonary trunk — or one main artery — that departs directly from the heart.
 This trunk then splits into two arteries, a left pulmonary artery that goes to your left lung, and a right pulmonary artery that goes to your right lung.
 These arteries then branch into smaller and smaller arteries in each lung.

 Deoxygenated blood travels from the heart through your pulmonary arteries to each of your lungs, where they are refilled with more oxygen.
 Afterward, pulmonary veins carry the oxygenated blood back to your heart to be pumped back out to different parts of your body.